tatani/el-flecha-negra/El-Flecha-Negra.md

 # _El Flecha Negra_

 The essence of _El Flecha Negra_ and his deep wish of exploding into every corner of his creativity is the soul of this young musical group, a result of divergent backgrounds with a growing number of fans every day.
-They have a unique auditory and visual style which provokes reflection, creates supense, brings relief, spreads joy, and feeds the spirit of protest while ingniting the imagination of all who hear them.
+They have a unique auditory and visual style which provokes reflection, creates suspense, brings relief, spreads joy, and feeds the spirit of protest while igniting the imagination of all who hear them.

 A mix of cultures from Latin America spreading the legend of _El Flecha Negra_ crosses into the universal imaginary collective to share a glimpse of the heart beat that moves the world.
-These needles of culture weave a fantastic tapestry of stories, creating a character that is no stranger to reality and modern life. _El Flecha Negra_ reflects a wild outlook that paints a picture of today's society: love, passion, madness, and celebration.
+These needles of culture weave a fantastic tapestry of stories, creating a character that is no stranger to reality and modern life. _El Flecha Negra_ reflects a wild outlook that paints a picture of today's society: love, passion, sadness, and celebration.

 _El Flecha Negra_ is a roaring river made of many different musical currents.
 At its heart are latin rhythms like reggae and cumbia, and they flow seamlessly together with accoustic vibes to form a unique sound.
 Many years ago the members met in Barcelona, the cradle of half blood bands, where everyone plays in different groups: barrio candela, microguagua, green valley, mañaners, and many more.